siwei-feng1/finespresso-modelling/tasks/data_cleaning/README.md

 **Key Features**:
 - Event-specific outlier detection with different thresholds for different event types
-- Missing value imputation using event-specific medians
+- Missing value imputation using event-specific medians for numerical columns
+- KNN imputation for numerical columns with high missing rates (>90%)
+- Mode imputation for categorical columns with high missing rates
 - Text cleaning with financial-specific noise removal
 - Datetime standardization with flexible parsing
 - Relaxed winsorizing (5% instead of 1%) to preserve variance